 Systems

 The last step of any project is exciting, it’s the home stretch.
 If you’ve ever run a marathon, you know how that last mile feels.
-I’ve only ever run a half marathon and know how that last mile feels so imagine a full marathon the last mile feels even greater.
-The last step of any […]
+The last step of any organizing project is adding labels.
+This step is often missed because you just want to be done.
+Skipping the last step of labeling will cost […]

 creating a pantry system that works